What Who Is the New Immigration Minister Canada Deputy's Background Tells Us About IRCC's Direction

 Operational Efficiency Over Volume

 Gallivan's CRA career was defined by managing large-scale operations.
 The CRA processes millions of tax returns annually.
-That experience in high-volume processing could translate to faster application processing at IRCC, but with a focus on accuracy over speed.
+That experience in high-volume processing could translate to faster application processing times at IRCC, but with a focus on accuracy over speed.

 This aligns with the Carney government's stated priority: fewer immigrants, but better outcomes for those who come.